Taprogge: Debris filtration systems

-In the 1970s, the product range was extended by backwash filters to protect the heat exchangers and condensers from macro fouling, like stones, pieces of wood, fibres, plastic sheeting, and mussels.
-Foreign matter will first settle on the filter surface.
-As fouling builds up, differential pressure between filter inlet and outlet increases and the filter has to be cleaned by backwashing.
-For this purpose an electrically driven rotor covers the filter surface which is connected with a pipe leading outside.
-Installed in this pipe is a valve that is opened during the backwash process.
-The accumulated fouling is drawn off and discharged via the pipe which, downstream of the condenser, leads to the main cooling water pipe or a debris container.
-This technology was spread in power stations and industrial plants the world over.
-Depending on the flow rates to be filtered, the filters are produced in nominal diameters from 150 mm to DN 3200 mm.
-The filter surface consists of stainless steel with punched holes.
+In the 1970s, the product range was extended by backwash filters to protect the heat exchangers and condensers of power stations and industrial plants from macro fouling, like stones, pieces of wood, fibres, plastic sheeting, and mussels that settle on the filter surface.
+To clean by backwashing, an electrically driven rotor draws off accumulated fouling for discharge to the main cooling water pipe or a debris container.
+This filter surface consists of stainless steel with punched holes.
 For difficult types of debris, filter surfaces of plastic or grids can be used.
-A further type produced by the company are fine filters with filtration degrees from 50 to 1000 μm.